josephrhobbs/beaverstudio/README.md

 ### Creating Geometry

-Nearly all geometry is animated by means of `Shape` objects.
-Shapes can be constructed manually, or by creating polygons or curves and converting them.

 #### Building Bezier Curves

 Bezier curves may be created using the `Bezier` class.
 To create a Bezier curve, specify two or more control